chrdavis/SmartRename/README.md

 ### Demo

-In the below example, I am replacing all of the instances of "Pampalona" with "Pamplona" from all the images in the folder.
+In the below example, I am replacing all of the instances of "Pampalona" with "Pamplona" from all the image filenames in the folder.
 Since all the files are uniquely named, this would have taken a long time to complete manually.
 With SmartRename this tasks seconds.
+Notice that I can undo the rename if I want to from the Windows Explorer context menu.

 ![Image description](/Images/SmartRenameDemo.gif)